What We Know, Don’t Know, and Want to Know About Semi-aquatic Turtles

 - To measure shell height, determine the tallest point of the shell from plastron to carapace.
 This measurement is important to describe the size of the dome on the turtle shell.
 Slide one end of the caliper under the turtle next to the plastron and bring down the other end at the tallest point on the carapace.
-For some turtles, dome shape may give an indication of the gender of the turtle.
+For some turtles, dome shape may give an indication of the sex of the turtle

 - To measure plastron length, put one end of the caliper at the most anterior position of the plastron and the other end at the farthest position on the posterior end of the plastron.